 Posted on Facebook:

 1 - single payer - already failed on constitutional grounds when Obamacare wanted to do it.
-Why should we think Bernie will suddenly make it constitutional?
+Why should we think Bernie will suddenly make it constitutional?and the O.P. replied (in part):

 2 - same standard of care for people everywhere - um, how? works in Europe where a short ambulance ride can take you anywhere in the country - not so much in a country 4000 miles wide.
 Building that kind of infrastructure is incredibly expensive.